zhaaaa7/react/react-adv/README.md

 ## react concepts
 1. stateful(class) and stateless(function) components.
 Use stateful components as little as possible.
 2. setState()

 1)this.setState automatically calls render, so don't use it in render, otherwise it would create an infinite loop

-2)is async, so use the function form if wanting to use the previous state, such us counting.
+2)is async, it calls the render() but not synchronously, it just put the new state in the event queue. so use the functional form if wanting to use the previous state, such us counting.

 ```javascript
 this.setState((prevState,props)=>{
     return{